Wilm0rien/omip/README.md

 * the structures tab <29> shows a list if all sturcture beloning to the corporation
 * clicking on a structure <30> will show all active services and rigs of this structure on the right hand side <31>
 * if a structure changes its state by being attach you will get a message in the notifications screen <1> on upate <3>
+* you will get a low fuel warning for every structure which is running out of fuel within the next 6 days
+  * this warning will be shown in the notification tab <1> on update <3>
+  * for example "[FYDYN] Barkrik - Red Dwarf fuel expires in   5d  2h"

 ## ESI Keys